visrealm/pico9918/test/live/README.md

 python live9918.py flash ../../build-live/pico9918/src/pico9918-v1-3-0-live.elf
 ```

+### Which probe answers

+openocd opens the first CMSIS-DAP device that answers, so with a probe per tier on the desk, which
+board a run reaches is a coin toss that the chip check above only catches after the fact.
+Name them
+instead: `LIVE9918_PROBE_RP2040` and `LIVE9918_PROBE_RP2350` hold a serial each, and `--probe`
+overrides for a one-off. `LIVE9918_SPEED` sets the SWD clock for a probe that will not hold the
+default 20 MHz - a flying-wire fixture runs happily at `LIVE9918_SPEED=10000` and costs almost
+nothing, for the reason `SWD_SPEED_KHZ` records: the wire is not the bottleneck.

+The [PICO9918 debug probe](https://github.com/visrealm/pico9918-probe) needs one thing more.
+It gates
+SWD on being armed and answers `DAP_Connect` with a failure until it is, so an un-armed one looks
+exactly like a dead target. `--probe-cdc COM10`, or `LIVE9918_PROBE_CDC`, hands the harness that
+probe's USB serial port and it arms for itself; append `:manual` when the target is powered by its
+VBUS jumper rather than the probe's switched supply.

 ### The bench harness

 The board under test sits in a **ZIF socket** on a carrier board rather than in a console.
 There is